didierkorthoudt/CappuccinoTranslator/README.md

 For example :

-    [theTranslator tryToSetLanguage:(preferencesLoaded ? [preferencesController valueForKey:@"langue"] : nil) ifNeededUseUrlArgumentNamed:@"userlang" ifNeededUseBrowserLanguage:YES];
+    [theTranslator tryToSetLanguage:(preferencesLoaded ?
+                                    [preferencesController valueForKey:@"langue"] :
+                                    nil)
+        ifNeededUseUrlArgumentNamed:@"userlang"
+         ifNeededUseBrowserLanguage:YES];

 If you have a login panel, you can include a language menu and keep the user's choice as preferedLanguage.

-The method returns the language that has been set.
-So I save it as the user prefered language.
+The method returns the language that has been set (I save it as the user prefered language).

-    [preferencesController setValue:usedLanguage forPreference:@"langue"];

-Remarque : the preferences controller is not part of Translator.

 And...
 Voilà !
 Translator is working quietly...